Sreehari-BGK/DIY_Wallets_Vulnerabilities_SeedSigner/README.md

 # Breaking DIY Bitcoin Signing Device

 SeedSigner is a completely offline, stateless & air-gapped DIY Bitcoin Signing Device.
 It can be built using inexpensive, publicly available hardware components (usually < $50).
-SeedSigner helps users save with Bitcoin by assisting with trustless private key generation and multi-signature wallet setup, and helps users transact with Bitcoin via a secure, air-gapped QR-exchange signing model.
+SeedSigner helps users save with Bitcoin by assisting with trustless private key generation and multi-signature wallet setup and helps users transact with Bitcoin via a secure, air-gapped QR-exchange signing model.

 How the SeedSigner works: https://www.hedgewithcrypto.com/seedsigner-review/